 Definition and Examples

 The gig economy is a job market with a focus on short-term work or freelancing.
 Instead of having permanent jobs, people work as independent contractors.
 They use platforms like Uber, Lyft, and Fiverr to find these jobs.
+This flexible model provides workers with the ability to choose their hours and projects, aligning work with individual lifestyles.
+However, the gig economy has prompted discussions about job security and benefits typically associated with traditional employment.
+As companies explore sustainable practices, some are integrating elements of the circular economy in businesses, emphasizing resource efficiency and waste reduction alongside these evolving work structures.

 For instance, you could be a freelance graphic designer, an online tutor, or a rideshare driver.
 These are all examples of gig work.